We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The authors of a

-There are also some drawbacks of online hearing tests.
+There are also some drawbacks, however.
 For example:

-- no personalized advice from a healthcare professional
+- There is no personalized advice from a healthcare professional.

-- tests rely on a good internet connection
+- The test relies on having a good internet connection.

-However, these online hearing tests do not replace a visit to a healthcare professional.
-A person must visit an audiologist or doctor for prescriptions and advice on what steps to take next.
+However, these tests do not replace a visit to a healthcare professional.
+And after getting the results, it may be a good idea to visit an audiologist for advice about what to do next.